willianricardo/json_diff/README.md

 A lightweight Rust library for computing and applying JSON diffs.
 It allows you to compare two JSON Values, generate a delta representing the changes, apply those changes to an original JSON, and revert them if needed.

 🚀 Features
-	•	Compute Differences: Compare two serde_json::Value instances and produce a Delta mapping JSON paths to changes.
-	•	Change Types: Support for Add, Remove, and Modify operations.
+- **Compute Differences**: Efficiently compare two `serde_json::Value` instances to identify changes.
+- **Change Types**: Supports three types of changes: Add, Remove, and Modify.
-	•	Apply Deltas: Apply a computed delta to an original JSON object to obtain the modified version.
+- **Apply Deltas**: Apply computed deltas to an original JSON object to obtain the modified version.
-	•	Revert Changes: Revert applied deltas to return to the original JSON state.
+- **Revert Changes**: Revert applied deltas to return to the original JSON state.
-	•	Ordered Keys: Uses BTreeMap to keep keys in the delta sorted for consistent output.
+- **Ordered Keys**: Uses `BTreeMap` to keep keys in the delta sorted for consistent output.
+- **Serde Integration**: Built on top of `serde_json`, making it easy to work with JSON data in Rust.

 📦 Installation